freedomtowin/tech-assessments/wise-optim/README.md

 22 2 21 48 19 47 7 17 34 71 6 11 1 12 42 38
 ```

-# Here were my initial thought before seeing the data or project
+# Here were my initial thoughts before seeing the data or project

 ## Objective